State of California

 SBVAS strives to bring people to their natural environment.
 Focusing on birds and other wildlife, we hope to conserve natural resources in the Southern California's "Inland Empire," specifically San Bernardino, Riverside, and Imperial Counties.
 Founded in 1948, San Bernardino Valley Audubon is southeastern California's leading non-profit engaging people in the conservation of birds and their habitats.
 We involve people through recreational birding, envelop them in our education programs, and engage them in conservation actions from counting birds to working with local, state, and national policy makers.
 San Bernardino Valley Audubon is a fully independent 501(c)3 non-profit organization.

-• San Diego Audubon Society
+• San Diego Bird Alliance

 Website

-San Diego Audubon is a chapter of the National Audubon Society, an organization founded in 1905 to stop the slaughter of wild birds for their feathers.
+San Diego Bird Alliance is a chapter of the National Audubon Society, an organization founded in 1905 to stop the slaughter of wild birds for their feathers.
 The early Audubon Society engineered a series of legal victories, culminating in the Migratory Bird Act of 1913 that halted the plume trade and rescued many of the most beautiful birds we see today from the brink of extinction.
 San Diego Audubon leads the way in fostering knowledge and appreciation of the natural world and seeks to become an even more significant resource for our communities through our education, environmental recreation, and numerous conservation programs.
 San Diego County has more animals and plants on the endangered species list than any other county in the U.S.

 • San Fernando Valley Audubon Society (SFVAS)